Onit Bank

 A crucial part of our research was developing archetypes and personas.
 I facilitated a persona deep dive with the Product managers, design team and members from the operations and engineering teams.
 By including different members of the team with insights into the customer journey at various touch points, we were able to holistically analyze the opportunities for growth and better empathize with our users, understanding their needs, frustrations, and motivations.

-We used the Jobs to Be Done (JTBD) framework to structure our findings.
+I used the Jobs to Be Done (JTBD) framework to structure our findings.
 This is one of my favorite frameworks to help identify existing, everyday jobs users are trying to accomplish, the problems they face, and how they measure success.
 For example, a corner shop owner’s job was to manage daily transactions efficiently, while a cash office manager’s job was to ensure timely salary disbursements.

 By focusing on these jobs, we designed solutions that directly addressed the core needs of our users.